publicscience/argos/readme.md

 ([mwlib_simple](https://github.com/ftzeng/mwlib_simple))
 to use until the official library has been ported.

-Prior to install this port, there are some dependencies:
+Prior to installation of this port, there are some dependencies:
 ```bash
 (shallowthought-env) $ brew install re2c
 (shallowthought-env) $ pip install cython